CubeAPM

 New Relic vs Sentry

 Sentry offers fast, developer-focused error visibility with a limited scope.
 New Relic, in contrast, delivers comprehensive observability including synthetic checks, browser metrics, infrastructure telemetry, and custom dashboards via NRQL.
-While New Relic is more feature-rich, it also introduces a steeper learning curve and usage-based pricing model, making it better suited to mature DevOps teams.
+While New Relic is more feature-rich, it also introduces a steeper learning curve and usage-based pricing model, which might be expensive especially when scaling.

 4. Coralogix Overview